jweingardt12/mlb_mcp/README.md

 This is a FastAPI-based MCP server that exposes MLB and Fangraphs baseball data via the [pybaseball](https://pypi.org/project/pybaseball/) library.
+The `pybaseball` package relies on common scientific Python libraries such as pandas and numpy.

 ## Features
 - `/player?name=...` — Get player Statcast data by name (optionally filter by date range)